 Now that you have a better understanding of what emergency managers are doing during this pandemic, you may be thinking what can I do to support the mission?
 Here are three ways…

 Keep Emergency Supplies: What I’m hoping will be a major takeaway for the general public is to keep a disaster preparedness kit–including food and toilet paper!–ready for future disasters.
 We saw how everyone made a run on the stores and the negative impacts that had.
 Make sure you’ve got some emergency food and water already stored up.
-We were lucky no major supply chain impacts have occurred in this disaster, but the next one may cause major physical damage that will disrupt supply lines.
+We were lucky no major supply chain impacts (besides some disruptions to PPE) have occurred in this disaster, but the next one may cause major physical damage that will disrupt supply lines.
 Take this as a lesson to have what you need to survive on hand before it happens.

 Know How to Stay Informed: We hope you are more dialed into the emergency channels now–hopefully you’ve signed up for emergency alerts in your local jurisdiction and/or followed them on Twitter and other social media.
 This is a great way to stay informed.
 The COVID response is somewhat slow moving compared to other disasters, so it’s a good idea to continue to follow these outlets closely in future emergencies.